enasequence/read_docs/faq/runs.rst

 2. Go to the 'Run Files Report'
 3. Enter the erroneous run accession into the search field
 4. Identify the run, then select its 'Action' box and choose 'Edit run XML'
-5. You will be presented with the run in XML format: find the ``<FILES>`` block
+5. You will be presented with the run in XML format: find the ``<FILE>`` elements
-6. In the ``<FILES>`` block their may be one or more ``<FILE>`` elements: identify the relevant one by reference to its 'filename' value
+6. There may be one or more ``<FILE>`` elements, e.g. if you have submitted paired FASTQ files.
+Find the relevant one by reference to its 'filename' value
-7. Remove the checksum value for the errored file(s) and enter the correct one
+7. Remove the 'checksum' value for the errored file(s) and enter the correct value.
+The checksum is shown in the pink
+   box:

+.. images:: images/run_errors_md5_edit.png

+8. When editing the checksum value, change only the 32-digit string: do not remove the quotation marks, the word 'checksum', or any other parts of the XML
-8. Click 'Save' at the bottom of the pop-up
+9. Click 'Save' at the bottom of the pop-up

 Once completed, your file will be re-validated, usually within 24 hours.